jaantollander/masters-thesis/content/30_jobstats.md

-2|`11317854:17627127:r01c01.bullx` | fully-qualified hostname instead of a short hostname 2|`:17627127:r01c01.bullx` | job ID field is missing and fully qualified hostname instead of a short hostname 2|`:1317854:17627127:r01c01` | the first character in job ID overwritten by separator 2|...| There were many more ways the identifier were broken.
+2|`11317854:17627127:r01c01.bullx` | fully-qualified hostname instead of a short hostname 2|`:17627127:r01c01.bullx` | job ID field is missing and fully qualified hostname instead of a short hostname 2|`:1317854:17627127:r01c01` | the first character in job ID overwritten by separator 2|...| There were many more ways the identifier was broken.

 : \label{tab:jobid-examples}
 Examples of various observed entry identifiers on compute nodes.